DrTreEsq/GitHub_Portfolio/README.md

-###### I do other things besides completing relavant programs of interest, I promise - catch me working on my personal projects or leetcode regularly!🧑‍🔬 I sure hope you don't expect the Ethical MAD Scientist to approach this traditionally😲.
+###### I do other things besides completing relavant programs of interest, I promise - catch me working on my personal projects or leetcode semi-regularly!🧑‍🔬

 <h3 align="center">